open-metabridge-foundation/protocol/rfc/openmeta-bridge-protocol.md

 ## Query identifier
 (The very first smart contract function; describe how you can query an item by it's identifier/public key and which data you expect in return)

+## Register object
+(smart contract function; which parameters do you need to send in order to be able to register an object in your name for others to claim)

 ## Claim object
 (The second smart contract function; which parameters do you need to send in order to be able to claim this item for yourself)